alexis900/x265_convert_script/README.md

 # x265 Convert Script

 This script converts video files to H265 (HEVC) format or changes their container if they are already in H265 but not in MKV format.
-If the estimated size of the file converted to H265 is larger than the original and the original codec is not H264, the file will be converted to H264.
+If the estimated size of the file converted to H265 is larger than the original and the original codec is not H264, the file will be converted to H264 with the extension `.x264.mkv`.

 ## Requirements